-The total SCR is on the same level as for the previous year although the split between Market and Underwriting Risks has changed.
-Market Risks increase mainly due to higher equity exposure and stress level and an increase in Spread Risk.
-The reduction in Underwriting Risks is mainly due to a decrease in Lapse Risks.
+The total SCR is slightly higher than in the previous year.
+Market Risks decrease mainly due to lower equity exposure and stress level as well as a decrease of Currency Risk.
+The increase in Underwriting Risks is mainly due to an increase in Lapse Risk.